 Dialectic means "the art or practice of arriving at the truth by using conversation involving question and answer."
 This is what you must do in your journal -- dialogue with yourself.
-In the journal have a conversation with the text and with yourself.
-Write down your thoughts, questions, insights, and ideas while you read.
+In the journal, have a conversation with the text and with yourself.
+Write down your thoughts, questions, insights, and ideas while you read rather than going back at the end of the book.
 This will be invaluable to you when you prepare for class discussions, presentations, essays, and exams.
-You are responsible for 10 journal entries (~one per chapter) for The Great Gatsby.
+You are responsible for 10 journal entries (~one per chapter and a 10th on anything of your choice) for The Great Gatsby.
 This will be due on the first class back to school.

-- Your journal should be a spiral-bound or composition book.
-You should use your journal for English class only. - Write in pen and, if the pen doesn't bleed through, you may write on the back of the page - At the top of the page give the quote or passage you are responding to with its chapter and page number. - Below, in paragraph form, synthesize your understanding of the details of the texts. - Each entry is worth 10 points and must be a solid paragraph of 5 or more sentences with integrated quotes. - Your response may be analytical, critical, or personal (mix these up).
+- Your journal should be a single-subject spiral-bound notebook or composition book.
+You should use your journal for English class only the duration of the year. - Write in pen and, if the pen doesn't bleed through, you may write on the back of the page - At the top of the page give the quote or short passage you are responding to with its chapter and page number. - Below, in paragraph form, synthesize your understanding of the details of the texts. - Each entry is worth 10 points and must be a solid paragraph of 5 or more sentences with integrated quotes. - Your response may be analytical, critical, or personal (mix these up).
 No summarizing, please.